Merry we meet - Merry we meet - Merry we meet

 During the darkest days of the witch delusion in England, few men had the courage to make a stand against the Inquisition and call to account the atrocities being suffered by innocent people.
 Reginald Scot was one such man who did just that.
 In his book “The Discoverie of Witchcraft” (self published in 1584), Scot ridiculed and refuted many of the prevailing beliefs about witches, particularly those as promoted in the Malleus Maleficarum written by Jacob Sprenger & Heinrich Kramer (1486), and denounced the witchcraft persecutions as: “an extreme and intolerable tyranny brought on by the Inquisition”.

-Scot’s book was the first book of witchcraft published entirely in English, but while it was written in defence of the innocent against persecution and would later inspire others to speak out in their defence, its initial impact had the opposite effect.
+Scot’s book was the first book of witchcraft published entirely in English, but while it was written in defense of the innocent against persecution and would later inspire others to speak out in their defense, its initial impact had the opposite effect.
 King James I who was adamantly against witchcraft, ordered all copies the book to be burned and refuted his claims in his own book of witchcraft called “Demonology” (published in Edinburgh 1597).
 In the preface to his book King James I wrote:

 “The fearefull aboundinge at this time in this countrie, of these detestable slaves of the Devill, the Witches or enchaunters, hath moved me (beloved reader) to dispatch in post, this following treatise of mine, not in any wise (as I protest) to serve for a shew of my learning & ingine, but onely (moved of conscience) to preasse thereby, so farre as I can, to resolve the doubting harts of many; both that such assaultes of Sathan are most certainly practised, & that the instruments thereof, merits most severly to be punished, against the damnable opinions of two principally in our age, wherof the one called Scot an Englishman, is not ashamed in publike print to deny, that ther can be such a thing as Witch-craft, and so mainteines the old error of the Sadducces, in denying of spirits”.